lupyuen/nuttx-ox64/README.md

     [(Watch the Video on YouTube)](https://youtu.be/UJ_7DyHnfDA)

     Yep Linux is running on Ox64 yay!
+(Pic below)

 1. If nothing appears...